 In PNG, it is impossible to consider how to reinvigorate the protected area system without also considering the needs of the customary landowners and other community members.
 However, many of the activities recommended in this section are beyond the scope of protected area managers alone.
 They can be implemented through appropriate government agencies, private industry and civil society in close cooperation with customary landowners.
-It should be noted that the approach of integrating conservation with community development has been implemented in many parts of the world over the last 30 years and has had very mixed success, including some temporary successes and longer-term failures in PNG (West and Kale 2015).
+It should be noted that the approach of integrating conservation with community development has been implemented in many parts of the world over the last 30 years and has had very mixed succ ess, including some temporary successes and longerterm failures in PNG (West and Kale 2015).
 Priorities are to:

-- Support law enforcement and compassionate resettlement of illegal settlers in and adjacent to protected areas (see Section 10.3). - Develop appropriate incentives such as education and health projects, and sustainable development activities in conjunction with customary landholders but only after careful planning and with firm agreements about conservation benefits and long-term support.
+• Support law enforcement and compassionate resettlement of illegal settlers in and adjacent to protected areas (see Section 10.3).

+"Field conservation in Papua New Guinea can succeed only if it addresses key needs and concerns of local stakeholders at the same time that it carries out the intended conservation intervention.
+This means that the conservation action must be well-nested within a series of processes that are relevant to the local political, legal, cultural, and social landscape." (cited by Beehler and Kirkman 2013a, p.
+12) Develop appropriate incentives such as education and health projects, and sustainable development activities in conjunction with customary landholders but only after careful planning and with firm agreements about conservation benefits and long-term support.
 The pitfalls of integrated conservation and development projects (ICDPs), including withdrawal of sponsoring NGOs, need to be carefully considered.
 For example, employment and agricultural programs aimed at reducing pressure on protected areas can attract more settlers to the target area and worsen the problem; and development of roads and additional facilities can increase rather than decrease impacts.
 ICDPs are only likely to be effective if they combine economic opportunities with stronger law enforcement, education and management presence.
 They should never assume that once local people have achieved a basic level of income, then threats to the protected area will magically cease.
-The risks of creating unrealistic expectations of economic gains through conservation projects are considerable, and excellent planning and long-term commitment are essential. - Support development of sustainable tourism, including small-scale village based enterprises, where customary landowners are keen to encourage tourists.
+The risks of creating unrealistic expectations of economic gains through conservation projects are considerable, and excellent planning and long-term commitment are essential.

+- Support development of sustainable tourism, including small-scale village based enterprises, where customary landowners are keen to encourage tourists.
 Most of PNG's protected areas have high potential for ecotourism and cultural tourism, and customary landowners are seeking support to develop this potential in a way that returns benefits to local communities.
 A critical factor is to ensure personal security of visitors within protected areas.
 Integrated work needs to be done to provide visitors with prior information, safe access, transport, accommodation and food supply.
-Tourism planning needs to ensure a diversity of experiences and tourism 'products'.

-Develop negotiated and agreed benefit sharing arrangements between customary landowners and a range of stakeholders (e.g. hotels, tourism operators, research institutions, extractive industries).
+Tourism planning needs to ensure a diversity of experiences and tourism 'products'. - Develop negotiated and agreed benefit sharing arrangements between customary landowners and arange of stakeholders (e.g. hotels, tourism operators, research institutions, extractive industries).
 This will ensure benefits and income return to landowners.
 This will assist with funding improved management, monitoring and enforcement activities within the protected areas.
 Benefit sharing agreements need to be legally binding and recognise the property rights of the customary landowners.